-The County has determined based on past performance and the SCAG/HCD approved methodology, that it is appropriate to anticipate the development of 66 accessory dwelling units per year over the course of 8 years for a total of 528 accessory dwelling units during the 2021 to 2029 planning period.
-Additionally, OC Development Services is preparing pre-approved ADU plans to streamline and facilitate the ADU permitting process, which is anticipated to contribute to continued increase of ADU units with unincorporated Orange County.
-Approximately 360 of these units are anticipated to be affordable at the low and very low-income categories, 158 ADUs are anticipated to be affordable at the moderate-income level, and 10 ADUs are anticipated at the above moderate-income level.
+The County has determined based on past performance, SCAG/HCD approved methodology, and the implementation of the pre-approved ADU plans and ADU loan program, that it is appropriate to anticipate the development of 66 accessory dwelling units per year over the course of 8 years for a total of 528 accessory dwelling units during the 2021 to 2029 planning period.
+Approximately 370 of these units are anticipated to be affordable at the low and very low-income categories, 132 ADUs are anticipated to be affordable at the moderate-income level, and 26 ADUs are anticipated at the above moderate-income level.
 This estimation is based on guidance from SCAG and HCD, along with surveys of existing ADUs in the SCAG region between April and June 2020.